Renatuscape/Nyarlathopet/README.md

 **Sanctuary visuals**
 * Add custom graphic for the Book of Masks
 * Add background graphic
-    * Customisable?
+    * 🔒 Customisable?
-    * Dynamic display of cult wealth and cult members?
+    * 🔒 Dynamic display of cult wealth and cult members?
-    * Simple, animated nodes
+    * 🔒 Simple, animated nodes
 * Add pet graphic
     * Pets must have a simple idle animation minimum

+**Ritual**
+* 🪲 Fix bugs
+    * Ritual stats must not drop below 0
+    * Player should lose minimum 1 sanity when sacrificing cultists

 **Ledger**
 * ✅ Display leader data
 * ✅ Display cultist data
-* ✅ Display funds and inventory items
+* 📌 Display funds and inventory items
+    * Items should be sorted by type
 * Display item icons to indicate their type
 * Allow powering up cult members with tomes